-1.3.1 Problem Definition
+1.3.1 Define Business Goals

-This initial phase of a data mining project focuses on understanding the project objectives and requirements.
+The first phase of machine learning process is to define business objectives.
+This initial phase of a project focuses on understanding the project objectives and requirements.

 Once you have specified the problem from a business perspective, you can formulate it as a data mining problem and develop a preliminary implementation plan.
+Identify success criteria to determine if the data mining results meet the business goals defined.
 For example, your business problem might be: "How can I sell more of my product to customers?"
 You might translate this into a data mining problem such as: "Which customers are most likely to purchase the product?"
-A model that predicts who is most likely to purchase the product must be built on data that describes the customers who have purchased the product in the past.
-Before building the model, you must assemble the data that is likely to contain relationships between customers who have purchased the product and customers who have not purchased the product.
-Customer attributes might include age, number of children, years of residence, owners/renters, and so on.
+A model that predicts who is most likely to purchase the product is typically built on data that describes the customers who have purchased the product in the past.